django-denmark/2024.djangoday.dk/content/_index.md

 Come and meet your local and excellent community and share with them.
 [Tell us](/cfp/) about your idea and your contribution to make this a great day.

+##### 📸 2024-10-07: Thanks for an amazing day!

+We had a great time, and we want to say thanks to all speakers, sponsors, participants, the venue and our co-organizers.

+**Videos will be uploaded this week**.

 ##### 🦉 2024-09-30: Tickets still for sale: Late bird and streaming (free)